aaronriekenberg/aaronriekenberg.github.io/content/posts/parsing-json-logs-with-python.md

 One nice feature of Caddy is [structured logging](https://caddyserver.com/docs/logging#structured-logs).

 Caddy's access logs include **all** request/response headers and fields as newline-delimited JSON.
-This is a bit mind-blowing coming from something like nginx or Apache's [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format) that is 3 decades old.
+This is a bit mind-blowing coming from something like nginx or Apache's [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format) from 3 decades ago.

 Structured logs are great when loaded into ELK to automatically parse and index fields.